+4.7 Effect of Solvent

+Before the complexation and chelation processes can begin, ligands must first be extracted from the PPP.
+The solvent with the highest degree of interaction with the ligands will have the highest extraction efficiency and thus the most optimal IE values.
+The major factors affecting the interaction are the solvent’s polarity and intermolecular forces.

-thus the most optimal IE valuescarboxylic acid group of GA and the may , which can be attributed to ’smuch higher molecular mass than GA (PubChem).
+Firstly, the polarity of the solvent determines its ability to interact with the polar groups of GA and EA, namely the carboxylic acid group of GA and the hydroxide groups of the molecules.
+Polarity may play a lesser role in the solvation of EA than GA, which can be attributed to EA’s much higher molecular mass than GA (PubChem).
 A lower proportion of the overall mass is accounted for by the polar groups in EA than GA (as both have 4 hydroxide groups), and thus - although polarity plays a vital role in the solubility of these compounds in a solvent – the higher molecular mass of EA would result in lower extraction yields for it than GA in a polar solvent.